Skip to main content

 Saccharomyces Boulardii

-S. boulardii is a probiotic yeast that is antibiotic-resistant and clinically proven to prevent antibiotic-associated diarrhea and reduce C. difficile recurrence.
+S. boulardii is a probiotic yeast that is antibiotic-resistant and supported by clinical research for reducing the risk of antibiotic-associated diarrhea and C. difficile recurrence.
 A Cochrane review found NNT of 10 for AAD prevention.
 Standard dose is 250-500mg (5-10 billion CFU) twice daily.

 L-Glutamine (Gut Health)